checks

 global table.
 This table uses type names as keys, test functions

-returning Booleans as keys.Moreover, types can be prefixed with a "?"
+returning Booleans as keys.Moreover, types can be prefixed with a "?", which makes them

 values.